 1. Drink Water Before Coffee

-Make it a habit to drink 8 to 16 ounces of plain water as soon as you wake up, before your coffee.
-This quick step begins replenishing lost fluids and gently prepares your body for digestion.
-It’s a simple foundation for better morning hydration.
+Make it a habit to drink 8 to 16 ounces of plain water immediately upon waking, before coffee.
+This quick step begins replenishing lost fluids and gently prepares the body for digestion.
+It is a simple foundation for better morning hydration.

-While studies suggest that moderate daily coffee intake may not cause dehydration in regular drinkers (Killer et al., 2014), it is still advisable to start with water.
-It guarantees you replenish minerals and fluids lost during sleep first, making it an easy and proactive part of your morning routine.
+While moderate daily coffee intake may not cause dehydration in regular drinkers (Killer et al., 2014), starting with water helps replace fluids lost overnight.
+It also makes morning hydration feel automatic.

 2. Add Electrolytes for Better Absorption